-(2) Assumes the automatic conversion of all outstanding shares of our convertible preferred stock as of December 31, 2020 into an aggregate of 7,064,925 shares of our common stock immediately prior to the completion of this offering, resulting in the pro forma weighted-average shares outstanding, basic and diluted including 175,106 shares Series A convertible preferred stock assuming they had been converted into common stock on their date of issuance.
+Assumes the automatic conversion of all outstanding shares of our convertible preferred stock as of December 31, 2020 into an aggregate of 7,064,925 shares of our common stock immediately prior to the completion of this offering, resulting in the pro forma weighted-average shares outstanding, basic and diluted including 175,106 shares Series A convertible preferred stock assuming they had been converted into common stock on their date of issuance.

 As of December 31, 2020

-(in thousands) ds) Actual Pro forma (1) o forma (1) Pro forma as adjusted (2)
+(in thousands) Actual Pro o forma (1) as a Pro forma djusted (2)(3)

 (unaudited)

 Balance sheet data:

-Cash and cash equivalents \$61,695 \$ 61,695 \$ 200,795
+Cash and cash equivalents \$61,695 \$ 61,695 \$ 170,095

-Working capital (3) 60,604 60,604 199,704
+Working capital (4) 60,604 60,604 169,004

-Total assets 62,526 62,526 201,626
+Total assets 62,526 62,526 170,926

 Convertible preferred stock 55,738

 Accumulated deficit (8,175) (8,175) (8,175)

-Total stockholders' equity 5,169 60,907 200,007
+Total stockholders' equity 5,169 60,907 169,307

-- (1) The pro forma column reflects: (i) the automatic conversion of all of our outstanding shares of convertible preferred stock into 7,064,925 shares of our common stock, which will occur immediately prior to the completion of this offering, and (ii) the filing and effectiveness of our amended and restated certificate of incorporation in Delaware, which will be in effect immediately prior to the completion of this offering. - (2) The pro forma as adjusted column reflects: (i) the pro forma adjustments set forth in footnote (1) above and (ii) the issuance and sale of 9,000,000 shares of our common stock in this offering at an initial public offering price of \$17.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) We define working capital as current assets less current liabilities.
+- (1) The pro forma column reflects: (i) the automatic conversion of all of our outstanding shares of convertible preferred stock into 7,064,925 shares of our common stock, which will occur immediately prior to the completion of this offering, and (ii) the filing and effectiveness of our amended and restated certificate of incorporation in Delaware, which will be in effect immediately prior to the completion of this offering. - (2) The pro forma as adjusted column reflects: (i) the pro forma adjustments set forth in footnote (1) above and (ii) the issuance and sale of 7,500,000 shares of our common stock in this offering at an assumed initial public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) The pro forma as adjusted information discussed above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, each of our pro forma as adjusted cash and cash equivalents, working capital, total assets and total stockholders' equity by approximately \$7.0 million, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease, as applicable, each of our pro forma as adjusted cash and cash equivalents, working capital, total assets and total stockholders' equity by approximately \$14.9 million, assuming the assumed initial public offering price of \$16.00 per share remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) We define working capital as current assets less current liabilities.
 See our audited condensed financial statements and the related notes included elsewhere in this prospectus for further details regarding our current assets and current liabilities.